 History of the church

-In 1209, Pope Innocentius III (1198-1216) approved the Rule of Saint Franciscus.
+In 1209, Pope Innocentius III (1198-1216) gave his oral approval to the community of the fratres minores, the Friars Minor.
 The Order of the Franciscans was born.
 Not long after the death of its founder Franciscus of Assisi in 1226, members of the Order started to arrive in Venice.
 In the 1230s, the Doge Jacopo Tiepolo (1229-1249) granted them a ruined Benedictine abbey in a marshy part of the city.
 This was hardly the most ideal place to start in Venice, but mendicant orders like the Franciscans tended to thrive in such circumstances.
 The first church on this spot was consecrated in 1280.
 It was a much smaller church than the current building and its orientation was different as well, the apse facing the northeast.
 Soon the church proved inadequate to accommodate the hordes of Venetians from the poorer classes who flooded the Frari to attend the masses.
 By the time of the death of the Doge Francesco Dandolo (1329-1339), who is buried in the chapterhouse of the Frari (see below), the decision had already been taken to demolish the old church and build a new and larger version facing the other way.

 The Frari has an elegant square campanile which was built between 1361 and 1396.
 The campanile stands some 70 metres tall and is the second highest in Venice (San Marco’s bell-tower has a height of just under 99 metres; do not be fooled by travel guides that claim that the Frari’s campanile is 83 metres high; it is not).